 The timeline for the mentorship program application process is:

-November 2-5, 2022: Mentorship program ends with a reading at ALTA45 in Tucson, AZ
+Fall 2023: Mentorship program ends with a reading at ALTA46 in Tucson, AZ

 Please see our mentorship FAQ for answers to common questions about the program, and direct any additional questions to ALTA Program Manager Kelsi Vanada at firstname.lastname@example.org.